hugglesfox/reet/README.md

 ### Record Configuration

-Replace the `*` in the environment variables with a name for Reet identify what configuration values releate to each other.
-These environment vairables can be specified as many times as wanted for management of multiple domains.
+Replace the `*` in the environment variables with a name for Reet identify what configuration values relate to each other.
+These environment variables can be specified as many times as wanted for management of multiple domains.

 | Environment Variable | Description | Example/s | Required |
 | :--- | :--- | :--- | :-- |